 Whether it’s your first or hundredth email campaign, the excitement of getting a response remains unmatched.
 You always want to see 100% deliverability and good open and click rates.
-However, freezing your eyes on the screen post email campaign only to receive a high number of “email undelivered” notifications can be frustrating.
+However, freezing your eyes on the screen post email campaign only to receive a high number of “email undelivered” or email bounces notifications can be frustrating.

 In this article, we’ll delve into why email bounces happen.
 It is easy to assume an email bounced because of inaccurate information, which does happen, but there are several other reasons that have nothing to do with email quality at all.